Chris Hunter (chemist): Career and research

 Hunter returned to New Zealand to begin his academic career.
 He was a lecturer in bioorganic chemistry at the University of Otago from 1989 to 1991.
 He then returned to the United Kingdom and joined the University of Sheffield.
 He was a lecturer from 1991 to 1994 and reader from 1994 to 1997.
 He was promoted to professor of chemistry in 1997.
 He held a Lister Institute Research Fellowship from 1994 to 1999, and an Engineering and Physical Sciences Research Council Senior Research Fellowship from 2005 to 2010.

 In September 2013, he was selected as the next Herchel Smith Professor of Organic Chemistry.
 He joined the University of Cambridge in early 2014 to take up the appointment.
 There, he is a member of the Synthetic Chemistry Research Interest Group.
 He is also a Fellow of Emmanuel College, Cambridge.

 Personal life

 In 2008, Hunter married Rosaleen Theresa McHugh.
 Together they have three children; two sons and one daughter.

 Awards and honours

 In 1992, Hunter was jointly awarded the Meldola Medal and Prize by the Royal Society of Chemistry.
 It is awarded to a British chemist who was under 32 years of age for promising original investigations in chemistry.
 In 1999, he was jointly awarded the Corday–Morgan Medal and Prize by the Royal Society of Chemistry.
 It is awarded for 'the most meritorious contributions to chemistry'.
-In 2008, he was elected a Fellow of the Royal Society (FRS), the premier learned society for science in the United Kingdom.
+In 2008, he was elected a Fellow of the Royal Society (FRS), the premier learned society and national academy for science in the United Kingdom.